Obtaining Smoothly Navigable Approximation Sets in Bi-Objective Multi-Modal Optimization: Experiments

 \subsection{Results}

-The results for all problems and algorithms per indicator can be seen in Table \ref{tab:res_hv}.
+Table \ref{tab:res_hv} shows the results for all problems and algorithms per indicator.

 The HV results clearly show that all algorithms are capable of performing nearly equally in obtaining a good approximation front.
-However, The MM-BezEA and Set-BezEA algorithms do deteriorate in performance on the MMF1 and 2 problems that have non-linear PSs.
+However, MM-BezEA with $q = 2$ does deteriorate in performance on the MMF1 and 2 problems that have non-linear PSs.
 The deterioration is inherently caused by the chosen parameterizations that create approximation sets which are linear in shape.
-Another problem instance where a smaller HV for the new algorithms is obtained, is that of MMF12.
+Another problem instance where a smaller HV for the new algorithm is obtained, is that of MMF12.
 Here, despite MM-BezEA obtaining the best PSP values, the approximation sets did not fully approximate the actual PSs and did not cover the endpoints.

 The PSP indicator shows similar results, except that MO-RV-GOMEA performs worse as it is not an MMOEA and therefore does not explicitly search for multiple niches.
-Again promising results for MM-BezEA and Set-BezEA are shown in cases where linear PSs can be found.
+Again promising results for MM-BezEA are shown in cases where linear PSs can be found, as seen in Figure \ref{fig:elites} where MM-BezEA approximates all 9 Pareto sets very well.
 In the problems with non-linear PSs, MO-HillVallEA and MO\_Ring\_PSO\_SCD manage to find better approximations.

-The smoothness results show, as intended, that the chosen parameterizations inherently cause smooth approximation sets.
-Therefore, MM-BezEA and Set-BezEA always obtain a perfect smoothness of 1.0.
+The smoothness results show, as intended, that the chosen parameterizations inherently cause smooth approximation sets with a perfect smoothness of 1.0 for MM-BezEA.
 Other algorithms do not obtain this, except for MO-RV-GOMEA on 2 of the 11 problems.
 A visualization of the results of MM-BezEA on the MinDist problem is given in Figure \ref{fig:smooth_results}.
-This figure depicts the smooth course of the decision variables in the parallel coordinates plot for the rightmost approximation set in decision space.
-It contrasts sharply to the parallel coordinates plot of Figure \ref{fig:problem}.
+This figure depicts the smooth progression of the decision variables values in the parallel coordinates plot for the rightmost approximation set in decision space.
+It contrasts sharply to the parallel coordinates plot of Figure \ref{fig:problem} when navigating the approximation set as it now shows a smooth course of the decision variable values.